EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 If you attempt to pack one into your hold luggage, it will almost certainly be flagged by the scanning machines and staff will have to take you aside, causing delays and making a scene.
 E-cigarettes are not allowed in the hold of any major airline you will likely travel with.

-This is because the batteries are lithium based.
-E-cigarettes, like many other common electronics including your laptop or phone, are powered by lithium-ion batteries.
+This is because the batteries are lithium-based.
+E-cigarettes, like many other common electronics, including your laptop or phone, are powered by lithium-ion batteries.
 Due to the fire risks lithium poses, no item which contains it will be able to be kept in the hold.
 You will be expected to keep your e-cigarette on you and ensure it is attended for the duration of your time on the flight.

-Naturally, if you are having to take your vaping device in your carry-on you are unlikely to want to lug around a heavy box mod.
+Naturally, if you are having to take your vaping device in your carry-on, you are unlikely to want to lug around a heavy box mod.
 Before you go, you may want to consider picking up a compact travel-friendly vape like the EDGE GO or a similar pod device.
 The added bonus of devices like the GO being that the pre-filled magnetic pods are only 2ml in capacity and will count less towards your total liquid volume!

 Leading Airlines’ Policies on Vaping Devices